mcanlas/spawning-pool/README.md

 Because genetic algorithms are computationally intensive, this framework uses *futures* to perform evolution concurrently.

-This framework also features helper classes for chromosomes that are homogenous collections of some type (i.e. a string of characters or a tour of cities).
+This framework also features helper classes for chromosomes that are homogenous collections of some type (e.g. a string of characters or a tour of cities).

 References
 ----------